 The program is home to a wide range of expertise in medical, environmental and applied anthropology. uSask has outstanding faculty in anthropology who have worked all over the world, and has more medical anthropologists than almost any other Canadian university.
 You will have the opportunity to learn about research first hand from those who are changing the discipline with their work!

 The Department of Archaeology and Anthropology is equipped with its own library, classrooms, study labs, computer labs and a student lounge.
 Our professors are located just around the corner from the classrooms.

-- Government sector, working for departments such as parks, highways, land management and cultural resources
+Governmentsector, working for departments such as health, environment, and cultural resources, social services.

-- Non-government and business sector, working for a range of private companies focused on, for example:
+- Non-government, social services, and business sectors, working for a range of private companies and organizations focused on, for example:

 - urban planning